aosabook/500lines/image-filters/image-filters.markdown

 #### HSB or HSV colors
 This color space is not quite as well known as RGB.
 The first number represents the hue, the second number the saturation (how intense the color is), and the third number the brightness.
-The image at the top was created by manipulating in this color space.
 The HSB color space can be represented by a cone: The hue is the position around the cone, saturation the distance from the centre, and brightness the height (0 brightness is black).